bvinsite/slate/source/includes/_requests.md

 # Requests

-As per the JSON:API specification on on [content negotiation] (https://jsonapi.org/format/#content-negotiation), make sure to send the required Content-Type header when sending data to the API
+As per the JSON:API specification on [content negotiation] (https://jsonapi.org/format/#content-negotiation), make sure to send the required Content-Type header when sending data to the API